Stronger Security for Your Network

 Advanced Enterprise Security

 WPA3 is moving from the 128-bit security level of WPA2-Enterprise to 192-bit key-based encryption.
-Aligned with the Commercial National Security Algorithm (CNSA) suite, it will use a 48-bit initialization vector—as required by sensitive organizations and governments—to ensure a maximum level of security.
+Aligned with the Commercial National Security Algorithm (CNSA) suite, it will use a 48-bit initialization vector—as required by sensitive organizations—to ensure a maximum level of security.

 — Improved System for Adding Wi-Fi Devices